June 08, 2022 | fraud--identity-protection

 What to Do if You Suspect You've Received a Fraudulent Text Message

-If you wish to verify the validity of a message from Amplify, call us at 512-836-5901 or email us.
+If you wish to verify the validity of a message from Amplify, call us at 512-836-5901 or send us a secure message here.

 Become an Amplify Member